Page Content

 Physicians and institutions are expected to employ more PAs to provide primary care and assist with medical and surgical procedures.
 Technology and increased use of one-on-one, direct communication with patients will also expand the use of physician assistants.

-From nurse practitioner to physician assistant: Even though the roles of a nurse practitioner and physician assistant are similar, there are some differences that may cause a nurse practitioner to receive additional training and move into the role of a physician assistant.
-In order for a nurse practitioner to become a physician assistant, they will first need to either ensure they meet or complete the prerequisites and higher education requirements needed to apply to a physician assistant program.
+From nurse practitioner to physician assistant: Even though the roles of a nurse practitioner and physician assistant are similar, some differences may cause a nurse practitioner to receive additional training and move into the role of a physician assistant.
+For a nurse practitioner to become a physician assistant, they will first need to either ensure they meet or complete the prerequisites and higher education requirements needed to apply to a physician assistant program.
 After completing a two-year physician assistant program, they will need to become certified to practice as a physician assistant.

-From physical therapist to physician assistant: A physical therapist may want to advance to a role of a physician assistant for a variety of reasons.
-In order for a physical therapist to become a physician assistant, they will need to either ensure they meet or complete the prerequisites and higher education requirements needed to apply to a physician assistant program.
+From physical therapist to physician assistant: A physical therapist may want to advance to the role of a physician assistant for a variety of reasons.
+For a physical therapist to become a physician assistant, they will need to either ensure they meet or complete the prerequisites and higher education requirements needed to apply to a physician assistant program.
 After completing a two-year physician assistant program, they will then need to become certified to practice as a physician assistant.

 Physician assistant programs at Mayo Clinic